Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 A yurt with a scenic view in Goblin Valley State Park

-While treating yourself to a luxurious hotel in Utah can be rewarding, I recommend camping in the Southwestern state for a more intimate experience.
+While treating yourself to a luxurious hotel in Utah can be rewarding, I recommend camping in Utah for a more intimate experience.
 There are thousands upon thousands of campsites in Utah, some completely free and primitive and others that are higher-end and everything in between.

 Do One Activity Out of Your Comfort Zone